oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     If you are using a Sandbox environment, you can find the database password in the LiveLabs reservation.

-6. If needed, close any tip dialog boxes, select the **Development** tile, and then select **SQL**.
+6. If needed, close any tip dialog boxes, select the **Development** tab, and then select **SQL**.

 7. Paste the following SQL script.
 Replace `your-password` with a password of your choice.

     The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.
 It cannot contain your username or the double quote (") character.

     ```
     <copy>drop user MALFOY cascade;
     create user MALFOY identified by your-password;
     grant PDB_DBA to MALFOY;</copy>
     ```

 8. On the toolbar, click the **Run Script** button and wait for the script to finish running.